wtout/pub-labs-em7lic-auto/README.md

 ### Disclaimer ###

-The deployment procedure has to be the same for all deployments.
+The automated procedure has to be the same for all deployments.
 Ansible code contained in this repository is to automate the standard deployment procedure.
 Customization for a given deployment is limited to the environment variables used during installation.
 Do not modify the Ansible code on the fly during installation.
 Ansible code is NOT meant to be touched/edited except in the context of standard deployment procedure automation development.
 The usage information below gives the user the needed information to set up and execute the supported automated procedures.

 ### Installation ###